samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 Updates: Your inverter will no longer receive firmware updates from the cloud (which is usually a good thing).

-Status: The official app will show "Offline" or "System Abnormal."
+Status: The official app will show "Offline".
 This is normal and indicates the hijack is working.

-Would you like me to help you draft the inverter_bridge.py script mentioned in Step 2, based on the architecture and register map